Pegah461/LCR-Leader-Election/LCR-Leader-Election-Protocol-PeerRegister/README.md

 This program assumes that the Nodes detected Leader Failure at the same time so they all initiate Leader election at exactly the same time.

 ## Core Classes
-- **Node & NodeImpl**: Implements election logic: initiate election & message forwarding. receiveELECTION(int uid): Handles election message forwarding. receiveLEADER(int uid): Handles leader announcement
+- **Node & NodeImpl**
+  Implements election logic: initiate election & message forwarding.
+  - `receiveELECTION(int uid)`: Handles election message forwarding.
+  - `receiveLEADER(int uid)`: Handles leader announcement.

+- **PeerRegisterImpl**
+  Implementation of Peer Registration logic.
-- **PeerRegisterImpl**: Implimentation of PeerRegistration logic. register(int id): Handles Node Registration. getSuccessor(int id): Get ID of next node. isElectionInProgress(): Checks to see if election is in progress.
+  - `register(int id)`: Handles Node Registration.
+  - `getSuccessor(int id)`: Gets the ID of the next node.
+  - `isElectionInProgress()`: Checks if an election is in progress.
 Used to block node registration during an election.